23 Best Music Festivals In The USA

 Pitchfork Music Festival (Chicago, IL)

 Chicago's Pitchfork Music Festival at the end of July focuses on showcasing rock and alternative music.
-Originally established in 2006, Pitchfork is somewhere between one of the OG festivals and one of the more modern events to hit the scene.
+Established in 2006, Pitchfork is somewhere between one of the OG festivals and one of the more modern events to hit the scene.
 It has a lot of quirky little features that make it stand out among the crowd of music festivals.

+While there is always an awesome lineup at Pitchfork, there is much more to do at this music festival than just nod along to the music.
 Many of the top eateries in Chicago scramble for a chance to set up shop at Pitchfork.
 There is a craft fair and live artist interviews.
-Plus, the fest has some of the coolest shopping opportunities ever, like an on-site vinyl fair where you can shop for records before seeing your favorite musician and a poster fair where you can buy artist prints.
+Plus, the fest has some of the coolest shopping opportunities on this list, like an on-site vinyl fair where you can shop for records and a poster fair where you can buy artist prints.

 Hangout Music Festival (Gulf Shores, AL)